VerifiedarXiv:2305.1829024 min

 DPO: one classification loss

 is the implicit reward: the reward model defined by the language model and the reference, never trained on its own but emerging the instant you optimize (7).
-That is the secret reward model of the title.
+This is the reward model the title names.
 When DPO finishes, you have an aligned policy and, baked into it, a reward function consistent with the human preferences, readable off the log-ratios whenever you want it.

 Figure 4 · the DPO loss landscape